NLESC-JCER/roquefort/docs/index.rst

-.. refac documentation master file, created by sphinx-quickstart on Thu Jun 21 11:07:11 2018.
+.. roquefort documentation master file, created by sphinx-quickstart on Thu Jun 21 11:07:11 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to refac's documentation!
+Welcome to roquefort's documentation!
 ==========================================================

 .. toctree::